Kakamega Forest Reserve

 Birdwatchers are particularly drawn to Kakamega Forest, where they can spot species like the Blue-Headed Bee-Eater, Black-Billed Turaco, Turner’s Eremomela, and Grey Parrots.
 The forest also hosts a variety of mammals, including bushpigs, duikers, bushbucks, African clawless otters, mongooses, giant African water shrews, squirrels, tree pangolins, porcupines, and bats.

 Among the seven primate species, black-and-white colobus, red-tailed, and blue monkeys are commonly seen, while the rare De Brazza’s monkey is more elusive.
-The forest is teeming with insects, featuring spectacular species like Goliath beetles, pink and green flower mantises, and numerous colorful butterflies.
+The forest is teeming with insects, including spectacular species such as Goliath beetles, pink and green flower mantises, and numerous colorful butterflies.

 In addition, there are abundant ants, Lepidopterans, Orthopterans, beetles, gastropods, millipedes, and spiders.
 Kakamega Forest Reserve offers a unique opportunity to experience a rich and diverse ecosystem.